import-js/eslint-plugin-import/README.md

 # Rule Details

-### `default`

-If a default import is requested, this rule will report if there is no default export in the imported module.

-For [ES7], reports if a default is named and exported but is not found in the referenced module.

 ### `namespace`

 Enforces names exist at the time they are dereferenced, when imported as a full namespace (i.e. `import * as foo from './foo'; foo.bar();` will report if `bar` is not exported by `./foo`.).